Cognitive Behavioural Therapy (CBT)

 How does Cognitive Behavioural Therapy work?

+CBT focuses on problems and difficulties that are experienced in the here and now, unlike other forms of therapy that focus on issues that are rooted in past experiences.
 It is based on the theory that it’s not external events that upset you but rather the meaning and beliefs that you have attached to them.
-Holding on to the same thought and behavioural patterns without the ability to see alternative explanations may cause your mental health to suffer.
-It can seriously affect your quality of life, work and relationships.
+Holding on to the same thoughts and behavioural patterns without the ability to see alternative explanations may cause your mental health to suffer and can seriously affect your quality of life, work and relationships.

 Cognitive behavioural therapy combines elements of cognitive therapy and behavioural therapy.
 In simple terms, the cognitive element looks at how your thoughts can create your feelings and mood, while the behavioural therapy part examines the relationship between your behaviours and thoughts.